CanardMandarin/solana-open-security-standard/docs/A02_account_validation/missing_program_validation.md

     - **Account Check** (Line 31): It ensures that the `mint` account is indeed a [Mint](https://docs.rs/spl-token/4.0.0/spl_token/state/struct.Mint.html) and not a [Token Account](https://docs.rs/spl-token/4.0.0/spl_token/state/struct.Account.html), as both account are created by the Token Program.

     - **PDA Check** (Line 33): It verifies that the `metadata` account is associated the to given `mint`.
 Metadata accounts are PDA derived from the mint, therefore programs have to ensure that metadata accounts are associated with the right mint.
-In this scenario, the check could be omitted as the Metadata Program will do it when called.
+In this scenario, the check could be omitted as the Metadata program will do it when called.

     - **Logic Check** (Line 37): It validates that the `authority` account is the rightful authority.